 The Twinkle Factory launches tfPoppy for far-red labeling of proteins.
-The new fluorogen, tfPoppy, forms a bright far-red assembly with frFAST, a variant of the well-known FAST tag.
+The new commercial fluorogen, tfPoppy, forms a bright far-red assembly with frFAST, a variant of the well-known FAST tag.
 Emitting at 670 nm with a 115-nm Stokes shift, tfPoppy builds up on FAST legacy: instantaneous, reversible, oxygen-free. frFAST-tfPoppy is hence unique for spectral multiplexing and deep tissue imaging.
 Moreover, tfPoppy works either with the tag frFAST or its split version, split-frFAST, hence allowing for tracking protein-protein interactions. frFAST is related to the RFP (red fluorescence proteins) family.

 The high demand for far-red fluorescent proteins has emerged from the need for new colors.
 Indeed the growing use of optical biosensors and optogenetic tools obstruct the spectral window available for biological imaging.
 Moreover, far-red fluorescent proteins allow imaging deeper in tissues.
 Indeed, autofluorescence, light scattering and absorbance by endogenous molecules is reduced in the far-red region.

 tfPoppy originates from the research led by Prof. Arnaud Gautier.
 The team gathers researchers from Sorbonne University, Collège de France and ENS of PSL Research University.
 As a result of their collaboration, they issued an insightful paper in Angew.
 Chem.
 Int.
 Ed.
 2020. tfPoppy is therein referred to as HPAR-3OM or (4-hydroxy-3-methoxy-phenyl)allylidene-rhodanine.